makerdao/endgame-docs/concepts/stances.md

 DAI is allowed to depeg from the USD using a negative Target Rate.
 This ensures that DAI is immune to possible regulatory crackdown that seizes RWA collateral.

 Eagle Stance has a six-month windup period where there are limits on how negative the Target Rate can be.
 This limit is removed after 6 months.
-There is no current expectation on how the protocol may stay in Eagle Stance.
+There is no current expectation on how long the protocol may stay in Eagle Stance.

 ## Phoenix Stance